Algebraic Algorithms for Fractional Linear Matroid Parity via Non-commutative Rank: Introduction

-This matrix representation $A$ is a special class of \emph{linear polynomial matrices} $\sum_{k=0}^k \theta^d B_k$, where $B_0, \dotsc, B_d$ are $n \times n$ linear matrices with symbols $x_1, \dotsc, x_m$.
-As a weighted analogue of non-commutative Edmonds' problem, \citet{Hirai2019} introduced \emph{weighted non-commutative Edmonds' problem}, which is to compute the degree of the \emph{Dieudonné determinant} of a linear polynomial matrix.
+This matrix representation $A$ is a special class of \emph{linear polynomial matrices} $\sum_{k=0}^{d} \theta^{k} B_k$, where $B_0, \dotsc, B_d$ are $n \times n$ linear matrices with symbols $x_1, \dotsc, x_m$.
+As a weighted analogue of non-commutative Edmonds' problem, Hirai~\cite{Hirai2019} introduced \emph{weighted non-commutative Edmonds' problem}, which is to compute the degree of the \emph{Dieudonné determinant} of a linear polynomial matrix.
 Here, the Dieudonné determinant is a non-commutative generalization of the usual determinant.
-This weighted variant can be deterministically solved in time polynomial in $n$, $m$, and $d$~\citep{Hirai2019}.
-This result was later simplified by~\citep{Oki2020}.
-The special class of linear polynomial matrices in form of $\sum_{i=1}^m \theta^{w_i} x_i A_i$, which is important as matrix representations of weighted combinatorial optimization problems, can be solved in \emph{strongly} polynomial time~\cite{Hirai2021}; that is, the running time does not depend on $w_i$.
-Extending our matrix representation to the weighted fractional matroid parity problem is a promising research direction.
+This weighted variant can be deterministically solved in time polynomial in $n$, $m$, and $d$~\cite{Hirai2019}.
+This result was later simplified by~\cite{Oki2023}.
+A special class of linear polynomial matrices in form of $\sum_{i=1}^m \theta^{w_i} x_i A_i$, which is called \emph{a linear symbolic monomial matrix} in~\cite{Hirai2024} and is important as matrix representations of weighted combinatorial optimization problems, can be solved in \emph{strongly} polynomial time~\cite{Hirai2022}; that is, the running time does not depend on $w_i$.
+This algorithm is based on cost-scaling and simultaneous Diophantine approximation.

+Extending our results, a recent paper~\cite{Hirai2024} establishes a matrix representation for weighted fractional linear matroid parity using the Dieudonné determinant.
+The paper also gives min-max theorems and a strongly polynomial-time algorithm for computing the maximum degree of the Dieudonné determinant of a submatrix in a linear symbolic monomial matrix, extending the Hungarian method and the algorithm of Gijswijt--Pap~\cite{Gijswijt2013}.